par7133/par7133/README.md

 - Go in File->Get Info to set its trust preferences for SSL to “Always trust”
 Enjoy!

-<b>Alert #2</b>: In yourr double sim cards mobile, I suggest you to use the double sim cards mode
+<b>Alert #2</b>: In your double sim cards mobile, I suggest you to use the double sim cards mode
 because I'm tempted to think that (at 2024/07) it consume less than the mono mode.

 <div style="font-weight:900;color:blue;background-color:lightgreen;">